Shmu305/LeetCode-Solutions/README.md

 # LeetCode-Solutions
 A place to store LeetCode solutions to help track my progress and consistency.
 This repo is focused on learning all the LC patterns/tricks.
 Nearly all the problems on LC can be solved by knowing about 14 different patterns.
 Multiple questions are solved with the same patterns.

-*Solutions are done in Python because Python is by far the best interview language since it is less wordy than other languages. for example, in Java to make a hashmap you need
+*Solutions are done in Python because Python is by far the best interview language since it is less wordy than other languages.
+For example, let's compare creating a map in Java vs Python.

+    Java...
     Map<String, String> myMap  = new HashMap<String, String>()

     Python...
     myMap = {}

-    As you can see, it saves a lot of time knowing python.
+As you can see, it saves a lot of time knowing python and interviews are timed!

 # BFS...